ryanrizk1/SYSC4906_Assignment1_101149094/README.md

 |:heavy_check_mark:|:heavy_check_mark:|:heavy_check_mark:|:question:|
 ## Introduction
 This repository contains a cadmium v2 simulation project of an airport.
 This project includes atomic models of a control tower, queue, runway, selector, storage, exit and coupled models of hangar and airport.
-Project also contains log output displaying simulation results.
+Project also contains log output displaying simulation results. .log files contain simulation results using different testing scenarios.

 ## Dependencies
 This project assumes that you have Cadmium installed in a location accessible by the environment variable $CADMIUM.